RupankarCh/my-notes/DevOps/CI,CD/readme.md

 5.If tests pass → code is deployed to staging or production

+Create a github repo.
+Create another branch.
+Create an folder ".github/workflow/name.yml". write the Github Actions Workflow Configuration and commit it.

 # **GitHub Actions workflow** configuration (YAML) designed to automate the deployment of a website to **GitHub Pages**.
 <img width="342" height="420" alt="image" src="https://github.com/user-attachments/assets/36687de1-8af5-401f-aa20-ae7eab31e3fb" />